radixon/UnitTest/LeetCode/ReadMe.md

 Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum. <br />
 A subarray is a contiguous part of an array. <br />

+# Maximum Product Subarray

+Given an integer array nums, find a contiguous non-empty subarray within the array that has the largest product, and return the product. <br />
+The test cases are generated so that the answer will fit in a 32-bit integer.
+A subarray is a contiguous subsequence of the array. <br />